 Some people are very hypermobile and feel very insecure in their body.
 They can find it difficult to stand or sit with ease.
 Others may be quite stiff, partly due to holding tension around unstable joints.

-The Hypermobility Syndromes Association recommends the Alexander Technique to help manage symptoms from HMS and I am increasingly working with people who are hypermobile.
+The Hypermobility Syndromes Association recommends the Alexander Technique to help manage symptoms.

 Just because you can doesn’t mean you should

-Hypermobility can even be considered an advantage.
+Hypermobility can be helpful for some.
 Athletes, gymnasts, dancers and musicians might specifically be selected because of their extra range of movement.
 However, just because it is possible to move a joint fully, it may not always be safe to do so.

-With the Alexander Technique, I can show people how to safely care for their bodies and how to limit ranges of movement, where necessary.
+An Alexander Technique teacher can show people how to care for their bodies in a safe way and how to limit ranges of movement, where necessary.
 It’s a very gentle approach.